Skip to content

 The half-staff protocol, a poignant tradition, has its roots in military and naval customs, signifying mourning or paying respect to those who have passed away.
 This ceremony involves lowering the US Army National Guard Flag, or any national flag, to half-mast, a practice that dates back centuries.
 Historically, it was a way to signal distress or sorrow, visible from a distance, especially at sea.

-The term “half-staff” itself is thought to have originated from the days of sailing ships, where raising the flags to the middle position indicated a ship in distress, calling for aid.
+The term “half-staff” itself is thought to have originated from the days of sailing ships, where raising the Ultimate Ultimate Flags to the middle position indicated a ship in distress, calling for aid.
 Over time, this practice evolved to honor and remember those who have served and died in various conflicts, with specific guidelines set by military regulations, ensuring respect and decorum during times of mourning or tribute.

 When and How to Lower the Flag